(Updated Guide) Sinusitis VA Rating and Disability Compensation

 When did sinusitis become presumptive?

 Sinusitis became a presumptive condition under the PACT Act of 2022 for veterans exposed to burn pits and toxins in Southwest Asia and post-9/11 operations.
-There were some circumstances that also predated this.
+Some circumstances also predated this.

 What is the highest VA disability rating for sinusitis?